golioth/golioth-firmware-sdk/docs/Porting_Guide.md

       - fw_update

 When in doubt, use the existing platform examples and ports as a reference.
+The existing `linux` port is the simplest to understand, so it may make sense to study that one first (`port/linux` and `examples/linux`).

 ## Create Hello, World project with golioth_sdk